haroonsyed/SMP-/README.md

 Although most of these systems are simple on their own, each one required different research, approaches, and data structures to complete.
 My time spent making this was a big contributer to the easy time I had in programming one and two of college.

+I have fond memories of developing this, and installing it will give a good idea of what my server was like.

 Dependencies include:
 Grief prevention, projectkorra